 Evaluate major factors to mitigate risk

 Executive search service providers face a low level of upstream supply chain risk.
 Wages are the largest, most influential input cost for suppliers.
-In fact, the majority of an executive search firm’s costs are determined by employee wages rather than the prices of material inputs.
-Therefore, other inputs pose little...
+Therefore, other inputs pose little threat of supply chain risk to overall business operations.
+In addition, despite the tariffs the Trump administration levied on billions of dollars'...
 Subscribe to learn more.